-Year 2 During semester three you will add depth to your knowledge of toxicology, analytical chemistry and acute poisoning in the course Analytical Toxicology includes.
-The theme of the course which will be discussed is the various types of toxic exposures, on the one hand from a toxicological perspective (underlying mechanisms and risk assessment/safety evaluation), and, on the other hand, an analytical chemistry perspective (focusing on taking samples, separation, and detection).
+During semester three you will add depth to your knowledge in analytical chemistry in the course Analytical Methods in Forensic Science.
+The theme of the course is toxicology, and how toxic substances can be detected in biological samples.
 You will also carry out an individual project that you will present orally and in writing.

-In semester four you will conclude the programme with an individual degree project, which can be carried out in a crime laboratory, in a company, at a university, or a governmental agency (in Sweden or abroad).
-You can also carry out your degree project abroad and choose from a wide range of different areas (The topic is not restricted to forensic science).
+In semester four you will conclude the programme with an individual degree project, which can be carried out in a crime laboratory, in a company, at a university, or a governmental agency.
+You can also carry out your degree project abroad and choose from a wide range of different areas (the topic is not restricted to forensic science).

 Courses within the programme

 Semester 1: Medical Genetics, 7.5 credits Forensic Science and Criminalistics, 7.5 credits Forensic Genetics and Medicine, 15 credits

 Attendance is compulsory at all scheduled sessions including demonstrations, group instructions, seminars, laboratory work and demonstration of an autopsy.

 A compulsory seminar series with lectures about, for example, presentation techniques, research ethics and bioethics is given during the first semester.